Who we are

 • Attended at least 3 membership meetings as verified by sign in; and

-• •ffirmed agreement with the ILS Mission Statement.
+• Affirmed agreement with the ILS mission.

 In addition, voting members are expected to participate in ILS-sponsored actions such as canvassing, postcards to voters, phone banking, etc.